judka-uriel/uriel-book/uriel_en.md

 walls.
 When the time came for the young woman to wash, I modestly turned away to face the opposite direction.
 Throughout the entire time she was washing, I exerted every effort not to turn my head and look through the transparent walls of the shower stall at the naked young woman.
-I shook like the Chernobyl reactor before its explosion, but nevertheless I withstood this trial and, despite the enormous temptation, restrained myself and did not transgress this commandment.
+I was shaking like the Chernobyl reactor before its explosion, but nevertheless I withstood this trial and, despite the enormous temptation, restrained myself and did not transgress this commandment.